electron/electron/docs/tutorial/electron-versioning.md

 ## Version 2 and Beyond

-From version 2, Electron will attempt to adhere to SemVer and follow a release schedule and stabilization process similar to that of Chromium's that addresses some of the issues some Electron apps were experiencing.
+From version 2.0.0, Electron will attempt to adhere to SemVer and follow a release schedule and stabilization process similar to that of Chromium.

-*Some of the numbers below may change after a few versions.*

 ### Version Change Rules

-In order to reduce ambiguity in what changes between releases, Electron is going to attempt to align to SemVer as much as possible.
-Here are the general rules that will be followed:
+Here are the general rules that apply when releasing new versions:

 | Type of change | Version increase
 |---|---